zx80/flask-simple-auth/docs/DOCUMENTATION.md

 app.special_parameter(FileStorage, lambda p: request.files[p])
 ```

+Special parameter hooks can require other special parameters as parameters.
 An example use-case is to make user-related data easily available
 through such a special type: